OstermD/EAIK/README.md

 </figure>
 In addition, we allow the user to solve arbitrary nR manipulators that, by locking individual joints, corrspond to one of the above kinematic families.

-We implement an user friendly interface for parametrizing a robot by a URDF file, DH parameters, or simply the homogeneous transformations that correspond to the joint axes placements (see src/eaik/examples).
+We implement an user friendly interface for parametrizing a robot by a URDF file, DH parameters, or simply the homogeneous transformations that correspond to the joint axes placements (see examples).

 If you require a vast amount of IK problems to be computed at once, we also implement a multithreaded batched version that allows you to make full use of processor.